kumar-dhanagopal/multi-region-provider-alias-demo/README.md

 ## Scenario
 For this demonstration, we implement cross-region Object Storage replication by creating the following resources.
-- An IAM policy to allow the Object Storage service in a primary region (designated by you) to manage buckets in a compartment that you specify.
+- An IAM policy in the home region of the tenancy, to allow the Object Storage service in a primary region (designated by you) to manage buckets in a compartment that you specify.
-- Two Object Storage buckets, one in the primary region and the other in the standby region.
+- Two Object Storage buckets, one in a primary region and the other in a standby region.
 You specify the regions.
-- A replication policy to copy objects from the bucket in the primary region to the bucket in the standby region.
+- An Object Storage replication policy in the primary region to copy objects from the bucket in the primary region to the bucket in the standby region.

 ## Usage Instructions
 ### Provision Resources